 NOTE 2—Group addressed frames delivery procedure is defined in 35.3.15 (Multi-link group addressed frame delivery and reception).

-If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs corresponding to that TID.
+If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs (#12628)that are destined to the AP MLD and that correspond to that TID.

 If a TID is mapped in DL to a set of enabled links for a non-AP MLD, then:

-The non-AP MLD may retrieve individually addressed buffered BUs buffered at the AP MLD that are MSDUs or A-MSDUs corresponding to that TID on any link within this set of enabled links.
+The non-AP MLD may retrieve individually addressed buffered BUs (#12460, #12408)available at the AP MLD that are MSDUs or A-MSDUs corresponding to that TID on any link within this set of enabled links.

-The AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs corresponding to that TID, subject to the power state of the non-AP STA on each of these links.
+The AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs (#12628) that are destined to the non-AP MLD and that correspond to that TID, subject to the power state of the non-AP STA (#11905) affiliated with the non-AP MLD on each of these links.

-NOTE 2—If the default mode is used, the non-AP MLD can retrieve BUs buffered by the AP MLD on any setup link but the AP MLD can recommend a link as defined in 35.3.12.4 (Traffic indication).
+NOTE 2—If the default (#12629)mapping mode is used, the non-AP MLD can retrieve BUs buffered by the AP MLD on any setup link but the AP MLD can recommend a link as defined in 35.3.12.4 (Traffic indication).

+(#12627, #13902, #12630) NOTE – A non-AP MLD can determine that it can retrieve a buffered BU on a link based on its TID-to-link mapping alone or based on its TID-to-link mapping and on indications in Multi-Link Traffic Indication element in the beacon of an AP affiliated with its associated AP MLD.

-A non-AP MLD may retrieve buffered BUs that are MMPDUs buffered at the AP MLD on any enabled link.
-An AP MLD may use any enabled links to transmit individually addressed bufferable management frames that are not a TPC Request frame or a Link Measurement Request frame, subject to the power state of the non-AP STA on each of the links.
+A non-AP MLD may retrieve buffered BUs that are (#10461)individually addressed MMPDUs (#12460, #12408)available at the AP MLD on any enabled link.
+An AP MLD may use any enabled links to transmit individually addressed (#10906)management frames(#11907, #10906), subject to the rules defined in 35.3.14 (Multi-link device individually addressed Management frame delivery) and subject to the power state of the non-AP STA on each of the links.

-If a STA affiliated with a non-AP MLD is in active mode on a link with a set of TIDs mapped for DL transmission, its associated AP affiliated with the AP MLD shall transmit to the STA:
+If a non-AP STA affiliated with a non-AP MLD is in active mode on a link with a set of TIDs mapped for DL transmission, its associated AP affiliated with the AP MLD shall transmit to the non-AP STA:

-MSDUs/A-MSDUs (#14054)corresponding to that set of negotiated TIDs for the non-AP MLD, and
+MSDUs/A-MSDUs(#10908), if any, (#14054)corresponding to that set of negotiated TIDs for the non-AP MLD, and

-MMPDUs that are not a TPC Request frame or a Link Measurement Request frame for the non-AP MLD or its affiliated STAs,
+(#11907)MMPDUs(#10908), if any, for the non-AP MLD or its affiliated non-AP STAs, subject to the rules defined in 35.3.14 (Multi-link device individually addressed Management frame delivery),

-unless it is transmitted to another STA affiliated with the same non-AP MLD and in active mode.
+(#10908, #13903)unless the MSDUs/A-MSDUs and/or MMPDUs are transmitted to another non-AP STA that is affiliated with the same non-AP MLD and that is in active mode.

 NOTE 3—Operation with STAs affiliated with a non-AP MLD in power save mode are defined in 35.3.12.4 (Traffic indication).